cwl-for-eo/guide/README.md

-# The Common Worfflow Language for Earth Observation Guide
+# The Common Workflow Language for Earth Observation Guide

 ## TL;DR